thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Onboarding/02-linux-installation.md

 sudo dpkg -i code_1.*.deb
 ```

-If this command is successfully you will see all processed triggers completed.
+If this command is successful, you will see all processed triggers have been completed.

 ![Terminal](/splashkit/linux-installation-fig11.png)